jeredw/eniac-chess/easm.md

 # Programming an ENIAC virtual machine
 This is how we wrote a chess program for the ENIAC, the first general purpose electronic digital computer.
 The ENIAC is an ancient, strange, and very limited machine, so it's surprising to many people that it could have played a decent game of chess.
 The core of the problem was to wire up the ENIAC so that it emulates a tiny modern CPU, by extending ideas originally developed in the 1940s.
-This required a new kind of programming language, something like an ENIAC patch assembler.
+This required a new kind of programming tool, something like an ENIAC patch assembler.
 This document describes how we used that tool to create a capable virtual machine on a 1940s computer.

 # Contents
   - [What is the problem?](#what-is-the-problem)